By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 • Students and alumni will connect during a series of activities and celebrations throughout events to support the Our Time Has Come Scholarship program.

 The University will welcome more than 1,500 Black and Latino alumni back to campus Sept.
 12-15 for Coming Back Together (CBT).
-The triennial reunion, hosted by the Office of Multicultural Advancement (OMA), was founded in 1983 as the first event of its kind in the nation, celebrating the accomplishments of alumni and creating opportunities for them to meet current students and remain connected with the University.
+The triennial reunion, hosted by the Office of Multicultural Advancement (SUMA), was founded in 1983 as the first event of its kind in the nation, celebrating the accomplishments of alumni and creating opportunities for them to meet current students and remain connected with the University.
 The event also supports the Our Time Has Come Scholarship (OTHC) program.

-OMA Advisory Council member and OTHC donor Vaughn Irons ’97, a CEO/real estate developer from the Atlanta area, recognizes how influential his Syracuse University experience was in helping him hone his entrepreneurial skills, be more resourceful and think creatively about taking on challenges.
+SUMA Advisory Council member and OTHC donor Vaughn Irons ’97, a CEO/real estate developer from the Atlanta area, recognizes how influential his Syracuse University experience was in helping him hone his entrepreneurial skills, be more resourceful and think creatively about taking on challenges.
 He also realizes the important role of CBT in building community and elevating opportunities for current students.

 Why is it important for you to support this generation of students?